Gartlan History, Family Crest & Coats of Arms

 Gartlan Spelling Variations

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name Gartlan include Garland, Garlland, Gerland, Gerlond and others.

 Early Notables of the Gartlan family (pre 1700)

-More information is included under the topic Early Gartlan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Gartlan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gartlan family to Ireland

 Some of the Gartlan family moved to Ireland, but this topic is not covered in this excerpt.